Image above: In 1987, Giles earned his Ph.D. and moved to Midland, Michigan, to begin laboratory work at Dow Chemical.

 E: And, what was the work you were doing there?

 G: Well, a wide range of materials science projects.
-Mostly working with a lot of materials all related to adhesion and interfaces and stuff.
-I did a lot of work in plasma treatment processes, scratch resistant coatings for vinyl flooring, wear resistant coatings for oil seals on caterpillar tractor treads, wind shield adhesives….
+Mostly work with a lot of materials all related to adhesion and interfaces and stuff.
+I did a lot of work in plasma treatment processes, scratch-resistant coatings for vinyl flooring, wear-resistant coatings for oil seals on caterpillar tractor treads, windshield adhesives….
 A broad range of stuff, but most of it had to do, in one way or another, with surfaces, interfaces, and adhesion.

 E: Getting things to stick together, or I suppose to stay stuck together.

-So, while I was there (UC), I incorporated Brighton Science and applied for an SBIR grant from the EPA to create green corrosion resistant coatings that didn’t involve solvents and stuff like that.
+So, while I was there (UC), I incorporated Brighton Science and applied for an SBIR grant from the EPA to create green corrosion-resistant coatings that didn’t involve solvents and stuff like that.
 That was an extension of some of the work I was involved in at UC.
-I got that grant—one of the more exciting things that has happened to me—and then I got a Phase II grant.
+I got that grant—one of the more exciting things that have happened to me—and then I got a Phase II grant.